 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEAT Registration District No.....
-Primary Registration District No. 57201 Redistered No. (If nonresident give city or town and State) How long in U.S., if of foreign birth? ds.
-Length of residence in city or town where death occurred PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
+PLACE OF DEATH Resistration District No. should be stated EXACTLY.
+PHYSICIANS should id.
+Exact statement of OCCUPATION is very imposed.
+Primary Registration District No. 407 Registered No. .....St. (a) Residence.
+No......(Usual place of abode) .....
+St., (If nonresident give city or town and State) Length of residence in city or town where death occurred da.
+How long in U.S., if of foreign hirth?
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
 SEX 4.
 COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
-CERTIFY, That I attended deceased from 5a.
-If Married, Widowed, or Divorced HUSBAND of (OR) WIFE OF death occurred, on the date stated above, at..............
-6. DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: I LESS than 1 7.
-AGE YEARS MONTHS DAYS day.hrs. ۔منس 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer)......(duration)......yrs.....mes (c) Name of employer 18.
+SINGLE, MARRIED, WIDOWED OR 19 20 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIYORCED (write the word) 17.
+I HEREBY CERTIFY.
+That I attended deceased from 5a.
+If Married, Widowed, or Divorced HUSBAND of (or) WIFE of ...., 19.20, and that 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE, OF DEATH\ WAS AS FOLLOWS: 7.
+AGE DAYS If LESS than 1 classified.
+YEARS MONTHS day, .....hrs.
+7 8.
+OCCUPATION OF DECEASED N. B. -- Every item of information should be carefully supplied.
+CAUSE OF DEATH in plain terms, so that it may be properly (a) Trade, profession, or particular kind of work ...... (b) General nature of industry, CONTRIBUTOR business, or establishment in which employed (or employer)..... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY....
-10. NAME OF FATHER 11.
-BIRTHPLACE OF FATE (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the DISBASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Scicidal, or HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?....
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY.
+AND DATE OF 10.
+NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) Glorhame Mes.
+12. MAIDEN NAME OF MOTHER \State the Disease Causing Deate, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental Suicidal or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL CREMATION, OR REMOVAL DATE OF BURIAL (Address) t5.
+PLACE OF BURIAL CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
 20. UNDERTAKER ADDRESS REGISTRAR